We hope you enjoy reading this article.

 • AI-powered digital assistants help with common day-to-day tasks;

-• Systems using AI make decisions based on data and evidence;
+• Systems using AI make decisions based on data and evidence for a particular task;

 • AI offers intelligent automation.